marcpope/borg-windows/README.md

 This is a fork of [BorgBackup](https://github.com/borgbackup/borg) 1.4.x with native Windows support.

+You can get the latest release here: [Releases](https://github.com/marcpope/borg-windows/releases)

 Most all commands work the same as BorgBackup on linux works with the exception of the below:

 #### Restoring files to their original location